ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-147.md

 ---
 title: Welcome to IPFS Weekly 147
-description: Mint NFTs and publish to IPFS, an update from ChainSafe, go-ipfs v0.9.1 release, and more this week in IPFS!
+description: When one hackathon ends, another begins, the launch of Web3.Storage, and more this week in the IPFS galaxy.
 author: Emily Vaughan
-date: 2021-07-28
+date: 2021-08-04
-permalink: "/weekly-146/"
+permalink: "/weekly-147/"
 translationKey: ipfs-weekly-146
 header_image: "/header-image-weekly-newsletter.png"
 tags: